Omeprazole Generic Name & Formulations

 Concomitant St. John's wort, rifampin, atazanavir, nelfinavir: not recommended.
 Potentiates saquinavir, cilostazol; consider dose reduction of these drugs.
 May potentiate diazepam, phenytoin, warfarin, tacrolimus, methotrexate.
 Caution with drugs that may cause hypomagnesemia (eg, digoxin, diuretics); monitor.
 Potentiated by voriconazole; may need to adjust omeprazole dose in Zollinger-Ellison syndrome.
 Antagonizes clopidogrel; consider alternative anti-platelet therapy.
 May alter absorption of pH-dependent drugs (eg, ketoconazole, erlotinib, mycophenolate mofetil, digoxin, iron salts, ampicillin).
 Monitor drugs metabolized by CYP450 (eg, cyclosporine, disulfiram, benzodiazepines).
 May give antacids concomitantly.
 May interfere with neuroendocrine diagnostic tests; discontinue omeprazole 14 days prior to CgA level assessment.

-Headache, abdominal pain, nausea, vomiting, diarrhea, flatulence; bone fracture, possible C. difficile-associated diarrhea; rare: hypomagnesemia.
+Headache, abdominal pain, nausea, vomiting, diarrhea, flatulence; bone fracture, possible C. difficile-associated diarrhea; rare: hypomagnesemia and mineral metabolism.
 Children: also, respiratory system events, fever.

 Note: See Amoxil entry for more information on amoxicillin.
 See Biaxin entry for more information on clarithromycin.